jph-sw/interrogation/README.md

 # Interrogation

 Interrogation is a Website to create forms.
-The answer are sent by using discord webhooks.
+The answers are sent by using discord webhooks.